Overview of Florida Auto Accident Settlements

 It’s important to note that the total amount of the settlement may be subject to negotiation with the at-fault driver’s insurance company or legal team.
 In some cases, the insurance company may try to minimize the total settlement amount by offering lower amounts for each individual injury.
 This is why it’s so important to engage an experienced personal injury attorney who is familiar with the tactics insurance companies use in an attempt to minimize their payouts.

-In Florida – If I Have Multiple Injury Claims After A Car Accident – Who Pays?
+Wondering About Multiple Injury Claims After a Car Accident and Who Pays?

 In Florida, the party responsible for paying for your injuries after a car accident will depend on the type of insurance coverage involved.
 Florida is a “no-fault” state when it comes to car accidents, which means that drivers are required to carry Personal Injury Protection (PIP) insurance to cover their own medical expenses and lost wages in the event of an accident, regardless of who was at fault for the accident.
 PIP insurance will typically cover up to $10,000 in medical expenses and lost wages.